 On the bright side, I think Bertha Mason enjoyed this week’s film.

 Does Christa think this one is worth being sent to a communist extermination camp for?
-Find out here!
+Find out by reading her review here!